parva-chowdhury/sql-mcp-generator/sql_generator/mcp_server/business_logic.md

 1.  **ALWAYS** start your query by copying the CTEs above exactly as they are.
 2. Then, write your final `SELECT` statement querying from `active_dev` or other CTEs as needed.
 3. Filter by `if_test_workspace = 'non Test Workspace'` unless requested otherwise.

+## Additional Definitions & Rules
+- **Active Workspace**: A workspace is considered active if it has at least one active subscription or at least one active device, and is provisioned on the corresponding application.
+- **Active Subscription**: An 'active subscription' is one where the `state_type` in the `subscriptiondimension` table is 'started'.
+- **Subscription State**: The state is derived from date columns.
+If a subscription is not in 'suspended', 'cancelled', 'locked', 'ended', or 'none', it is considered 'started'.
+- **Business Unit**: Derived from `subscription_type`.
+'CENTRAL_STORAGE' -> Storage, 'CENTRAL_COMPUTE' -> Compute, 'OPSRAMP' -> OpsRamp, 'UXI*' -> UXI, Others -> Aruba.
+- **Active Device**: An 'active device' is indicated by the `is_active` flag in the `devicedimension` table being `true` and `is_archived` being `false`.